msrch/extractorjs/README.md

 ## About

 **Extractor.js** is a small library that helps to extract common information like dates, times, emails or links from text.
-It also provides an easy way how to add new patterns to extract new things.
+It also provides an easy way to add new patterns to extract custom things.

 ### Patterns